v--/244/README.md

-# Advent of Operation Research 2024
+# 244 (write-only code)

-This repository contains solutions to [AOR24](https://advent.bmenendez.com/).
+I sometimes share Jupyter notebooks with the intention to show small code fragments with inline rich text.
+This repository is an attempt to ease the management of [my gists](https://gist.github.com/v--) where I previously used to share the notebooks.

-The code is illustrative and as such is kept as simple as possible.
-I have shared the Jupyter notebooks directly rather than, say, using [jupytext](https://github.com/mwouts/jupytext) because GitHub doesn't know how to render the latter.
-There is no functionality in the code that should rely on a very specific version of Python or any library --- any version supported as of late 2024 should do.
-My development environment uses specific versions and linting rules, however I saw to benefit in extracting such configurations for run-once code.
+The code contained here is illustrative and, after being written, it is highly likely that nobody will ever run it.
+There is no functionality in the code that should rely on a very specific version of any dependency --- any version supported as of the time of writing should do.
+My development environment (including Jupyter) always uses specific versions and linting rules, however I saw to benefit in extracting such configurations for illustrative code.
+Nevertheless, I have also committed the respective [jupytext](https://github.com/mwouts/jupytext/) files for my own convenience.

-The data files are parsed manually because they are in such a way that using CSV parsers or pandas actually takes more effort.
+The name of the repository, 244, is octal notation for the Unix permission `-w-r--r--`, specifying that the owner should only be able to write, while everybody else should only be able to read.
+Neither should be able to execute the code.